FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case.md

 ```

-## 4. SHEX expression:
+## 4. RDF graph validation with ShEx expression:

+### 4.1 What is ShEx?

+ShEx stands for `Shape Expression` and is a syntax for validating and describing RDF graphs.
+ShEx expressions can be used both to describe RDF and check the conformance of RDF data.
+The ShEx language  specification was published by the W3C Shape Expressions Community Group but it is not a W3C Standard nor is it on the W3C Standards Track.

+It should be noted that the current W3C Technical Recommendations for RDF shape validation is the [SHACL specification](https://www.w3.org/TR/shacl/).

+ShEx was selected owing to its simplicity, ease of use and availability of experts.

+### 4.2 Why is this needed?

-Working with a domain expert ([Dr Jose Emilio Labra Gayo - (Oviedo Uni)](http://di002.edv.uniovi.es/~labra/), using [Shape Expression syntax](https://shex.io/shex-semantics/) the following profile was developed and used to validate the RDF before persistence to the SPARQL endpoint:
+While defining a SALAD schema using YAML allows to list key entities and their attributes, it does not allow to check constraints.
+This has to be done on the RDF which needs to be checks for compliancee against a set of constraints which can be expressed using ShEx.
+Working with a ShEx expert ([Dr Jose Emilio Labra Gayo - (Oviedo Uni)](http://di002.edv.uniovi.es/~labra/), the following [Shape Expression syntax](https://shex.io/shex-semantics/) profile was developed and used to validate the RDF before persistence to the SPARQL endpoint.

 ```bash